Prompt Engineering · OrevateAI

 What Exactly is RAG in LLMs?

 At its core, RAG in LLMs is a method that enhances an LLM’s ability to generate responses by first retrieving relevant information from an external data source.
 Instead of relying solely on the data it was trained on, the LLM consults a specific knowledge base.
 This external knowledge is then fed into the LLM’s prompt, providing it with the necessary context to generate a more accurate, relevant, and up-to-date answer.
+As of 2026, RAG is considered a foundational technology for building reliable AI applications.

 Imagine you’re asking a general knowledge AI about a very recent scientific breakthrough.
 Without RAG, it might not have access to that information.
 With RAG, it can quickly search a curated database of scientific papers, find the relevant breakthrough details, and then use that information to formulate its answer.
 This process significantly reduces the chances of the AI providing outdated or speculative information.